Greek Turkey Meatballs (Lean & Delicious)

 Step 1: Prepare Ingredients

-Greek Turkey Meatballs (Lean & Delicious) - Step 2: Combine Ingredients 1
+Greek Turkey Meatballs (Lean & Delicious) - Step 2: Mix Meatball Ingredients

-In a large mixing bowl, combine ground turkey, breadcrumbs, egg, olive oil, garlic, oregano, salt, and pepper.
+In a large mixing bowl, combine ground turkey, bread crumbs, egg, olive oil, salt, pepper, oregano, parsley, and lemon zest.

-Mix gently with your hands until just combined.
+Use your hands to gently mix until just combined.

 Step 3: Shape Meatballs